 The idea for “Communities, Platforms and Data” came to me in the middle of the night as one of those flashes of creativity.
 While researching “Mobile Social Games for Health,” I found an evolving ecosystem of experimenters (shown below) across the disease spectrum from chronic disease to health and wellness.
 As a dentist interested in behavior change, I was excited to discover new technology approaches built upon integrating concepts from behavioral economics, behavioral psychology, and cognitive neuroscience.

-After diving into the world of dashboards, I got hooked on understanding how data is collected, managed, analyzed and applied by users, while I was researching “Big Data in Healthcare – Hype and Hope.”
+I got hooked on understanding how data is collected, managed, analyzed and applied by users, while researching “Big Data in Healthcare – Hype and Hope.”

 Examining the sources and users of health data shows a series of complex interrelationships: big sources of data are also big users of data.
 Sources include both structured and unstructured data.
 Examples of structured data include CDC epidemiological data, CMC and Medicare, some research & development data, and most financial data.
 Despite ongoing government initiatives, much of electronic medical and health records (EMR, EHR) data remain unstructured, including handwritten text, audio files (voice annotations), historical microfiche records, diagnostic images on CDs, and incompatible digital images.
 On the other side of the equation, users of data already include practically all payers, an increasing number of providers, some employers, policy makers, and a few patients, caregivers and consumers of fitness data from media old and new.

 Throughout my interviews with 125 companies, I kept hearing “we need more data.”
 I began to understand that due to the complexity of the sources and conflicting interests of the users, data sharing, data pooling, and their sister endeavor, citizen science are just in their infancy.